DoNnMyTh/DoNnMyTh/README.md

 ### About Me🚀

-- 🎓 I’m an Infrastructure & DevOps Engineer.
+- 🎓 Infrastructure & DevOps Engineer.
-- 🔭 I’m currently Unckecking checked boxes with Kubernetes, RHV and VMWare stack.
+- 🔭 Currently Unckecking checked boxes with Kubernetes, RHV and VMWare stack.
 - 🌱 I’m currently diving in k8s.
 - 👯 I love to collaborate on Open-Source projects.
 - 💬 Ask me about books, best resources for learning Computer Science, research road-map.